evansibok/super-duper-articles/001-Typescript/intro-to-typescript.md

 enum { VALUE1, VALUE2, ... }
 ```

-Enums are available in some other programming languages but are not supported by Javascript natively.
+An enum is a user-defined data type.
+It is made up of named *constant* values that are normally referred to as *enumerators*, hence the name: **Enum**.
+Behind the scenes, the values are held as integers.
+Enums are natively available in other programming languages, like Java, Python, and others, but are not supported by Javascript natively.
 If we want to create an enum in javascript, we would define an object of the values with a `const` and then call `freeze` on the defined object.

 However, in typescript, we have enums out of the box.